 Printing Lingo: What is -�A-Series-� Paper, such as A3, A4, A5, etc.?

 In the United States, and other parts of North America, standard paper sizes are based on inch measurements.
 For example, the three most popular US paper sizes are 8.5" x 11" (Letter), 8.5" x 14" (Legal), and 11" x 17" (Tabloid/Ledger).However, the rest of the world uses an International standard for paper sizes which is based on the metric system.

 A-Series refers to the most popular size category within the International paper system.
-Paper sizes within the A-Series range from A0 (largest) to A10 (smallest).When examining the size chart, one will observe that the A-Series follows a very logical sizing system.
-It starts with the A0 sheet size, which has an area equal to one square meter, each subsequent size in the series is precisely half the size of its predecessor.
-For instance, the A1 sheet size which is one-half the size of A0.
-The A2 size is one-half the size of A1, the A3 size is one-half the size of A2 and so on.
+Paper sizes within the A-Series range from A0 (largest) to A10 (smallest).When examining the size chart, one will observe that the A-Series adheres to a highly rational sizing system.
+Commencing with the A0 sheet size, which encompasses an area of one square meter, each subsequent size in the series is precisely half the size of its predecessor.
+For instance, the A1 sheet size is half the size of A0, the A2 size is half the size of A1, the A3 size is half the size of A2, and so forth.

 Also, all A-Series sheets have a consistent size ratio, with the longest side of a sheet being equal to the shortest side multiplied by the square root of two (approximately 1.41).

 Take care!
 Rick